I have stood in the rain without you,

 I could not give you the green that follows the storm,

-I loved you the only way a body can,
+I loved you the only way the living can,

 with my whole unweathered self,